-Bright Grey bases its approach on the consumer beliefs that traditional insurance companies are boring and protection insurance is confusing.
+Bright Grey bases its approach on the consumer beliefs that traditional insurance companies are boring, and protection insurance is confusing.
 The company information we provide to you includes language that is simple and clear, with minimal jargon.

 Consumers also expressed their desire to receive more than just money when a loved one dies.
 Bright Grey meets this need with its value-added services called Helping Hand.

-Term life coverage offered by Bright Grey pays out upon the death of the insured during the term or a diagnosis of a terminal illness prior to the final 12 months of the plan.
+Term life coverage offered by Bright Grey pays out upon the death of the insured during the term or a diagnosis of a terminal illness before the final 12 months of the plan.
 This helps meet the financial needs of surviving loved ones.
 UK residents age 18 or older may apply for a plan with a term of five to 40 years.

-Most insurance companies have exceptions to claims payment and Bright Grey is no different.
+Most insurance companies have exceptions to claims payment, and Bright Grey is no different.
 A suicide-related death within 12 months of the coverage effective date is just one condition that will prevent all or part of the benefit from being paid.

 A decreasing lump sum declines to mirror a repayment mortgage with an annual interest rate of seven percent.

 Monthly income benefits pay continuously, rather than providing a lump payment.
 A level monthly income stays steady over the payment term.
-An increasing monthly income rises to account for cost of living increases.
+An increasing monthly income rises to account for the cost of living increases.
 By providing a monthly income to beneficiaries, the insured makes sure these loved ones are able to live comfortably for a while.

 The flexibility provided by Bright Grey policies even allows consumers to mix and match coverage.
 For example, they can choose a decreasing sum to cover the mortgage and a level sum for other debts.